Costs and Rewards

 In our discipline it’s rare to see people fall like that, and what instances there are, aren’t that noteworthy.
 But the positive changes that people’s characters undergo with our practice are noteworthy.
 We once had a student in Shandong province who worked at a textile mill and who taught Falun Dafa to her co-workers after she had learned it.
 The attitude of the entire factory changed for the better as a result.
 It used to be that employees would hide small towels in their clothing and take them home.
 After this woman had learned our practice, though, not only did she stop taking things, but she even decided to return the items she had taken before.
 Others at the factory stopped taking things as well when they saw the change in her, and some even returned what they had taken.
 This happened throughout the factory.

-In another city the volunteers from our practice site went to a factory to see how things were going for everyone who was learning Falun Dafa there.
+In another city the coordinators from our practice site went to a factory to see how things were going for everyone who was learning Falun Dafa there.
 The factory’s manager personally came out to receive them, and told them, “Since learning Falun Dafa these workers have been putting in extra hours and working conscientiously and with a lot of heart.
 They don’t quibble over the work they’re assigned to do, and aren’t just thinking about themselves.
 Just by being like that they’ve changed the morale of the whole factory, and our profits have grown.
 Your practice is fantastic.
 I want to attend your classes the next time your teacher is in town.”
 While the main goal of Falun Dafa is spiritual progress, and not, in fact, to bring about changes like those, it can nevertheless do a great deal to foster civility and moral living in society.
 If each and every person were to self-reflect and give thought to how they should act, I would say the world would become a more stable place and people would become moral again.

 Another case involved a woman in her fifties who was on her way to my class in the city of Taiyuan, together with her husband.
 As they were crossing the street a large car sped by and snagged the woman’s clothes with its side-view mirror.
 It dragged her over ten yards before she hit the ground, hard.
 The car went another twenty-some yards before coming to a halt.
 The driver got out of his car and lectured her for being careless, which is typical nowadays; people often react to mishaps by trying to shift the blame, even if they are at fault.
 A passenger who was with him told him to see if she was hurt and needed medical attention.
 The man came to his senses and quickly asked if she was okay, and offered to take her to the hospital.
 Our student slowly got to her feet and replied, “It’s nothing.
 You can head on your way.”
 She brushed herself off and continued on to our class with her husband.

 They shared the story with me after they arrived.
 It made me happy, since it clearly meant that she had grown in character.
 She told me that she wouldn’t have handled the incident so well if it weren’t for learning Falun Dafa.
 Just consider how well she did.
 This was a woman in her fifties who was retired and without benefits or an income at a time when prices are so high, and she had just been dragged a long way by a car and thrown to the ground.
 If she were an ordinary person she might have responded by just staying there on the ground and telling the driver that she was injured in multiple places.
 And she might have readily accepted the offer of going to the hospital, and stayed there as long as she liked.
 But she is a practitioner, and didn’t do that.
 We believe that one thought can determine the outcome of things, for better or for worse.
 If she were just an ordinary woman at that age, could she possibly have gone unscathed?
 And yet she wasn’t even scuffed up.
 One thought made all the difference.
-If she had laid there on the ground instead, moaning in pain, pleading for help and thinking that she had sustained this or that injury, then maybe she would have suffered a broken bone or been paralyzed.
+If she had lain there on the ground instead, moaning in pain, pleading for help and thinking that she had sustained this or that injury, then maybe she would have suffered a broken bone or been paralyzed.
 And she might have been hospitalized and bedridden for the rest of her life—a fate that no amount of financial compensation would offset.
 The crowd that had gathered around after the accident was puzzled that she didn’t try to get money out of the driver.
 People’s values are a mess nowadays.
 The driver hadn’t meant to hit her, even if he was wrong for speeding.
 It was an accident after all.
 But with the way people are today, even witnesses to an accident will get worked up if you don’t try to get money out of the driver.
 Many people have lost their moral compass, and won’t listen to you if you tell them they are doing something wrong.
 And with the change in moral standards that has taken place, some people put profit before all else, and will do anything for money.
 Some people now even live by the motto, “Every man for himself.”

 There was once someone who was learning our practice in Beijing who took his son for a stroll after dinner down the Qianmen pedestrian street.
 They spotted a stand that was offering a draw for a prize.
 His child wanted to join in the fun and give it a try.
 The father told him to go ahead if he’d like, and gave him a dollar to do so.
 He drew a ticket, and lo and behold he’d won a second-tier prize—a deluxe children’s bike.
 It was awarded to him on the spot, much to his delight.
 But then it dawned on the father, “I’m a practitioner.
 I really shouldn’t have tried to get this.
 I’ll probably lose quite a bit of virtue if I take it, since it’s not something I’ve earned.”
 So he told his child, “We should just buy one ourselves if we want one.”
 The kid was upset, and responded, “I kept asking for one and you didn’t buy one.
 Now I win one and you won’t let me have it.”
 He cried his eyes out, leaving his father no choice but to take the bike home.
 After returning home, the more the father thought about it the more it didn’t feel right.
 So he decided to simply give money to the people who were holding the drawing.
 But then it occurred to him that the drawing would be over by now, and the individuals would just divide up the money he gave them and pocket it.
 In the end he decided to donate the money to his own workplace.